 The best protection from meningococcal disease is immunization with the

 meningococcal vaccine.
 It is recommended for individuals who are at a higher risk of infection.
 This includes adolescents and young adults, particularly those who are entering college and living in dorms.
 Safe and effective vaccines are available to prevent meningococcal disease caused by 4 of the 5 most common types of meningococcal bacteria found in teens.
 The currently recommended meningococcal vaccine for adolescents and young adults is the quadrivalent meningococcal conjugate vaccine.
 The vaccine provides protection against only about two-thirds of the cases of meningococcal infections because there is one strain that is not included in the vaccine.
 Although mild side effects, such as redness and swelling at the injection site or a slight fever, can occur from the vaccination, these are considered uncommon and usually go away on their own in a few days.
 Fainting can occur following any vaccine in adolescents and young adults.
 Adolescents and young adults who receive the meningococcal vaccine should sit for about 15 minutes after they receive the vaccine.
 Serious allergic reactions to the vaccine are

 Who Should be Vaccinated?

 - Adolescents are now recommended to get their first dose of meningococcal vaccine at 11 to 12 years of age and a booster dose at age 16 years.

 - Adolescents who do not get their first dose at 11 to 12 years of age should still receive the meningococcal vaccine.
-If they are between 13 and 15 years of age at their first dose, they should get a booster at 16 to 18 years of age, and up to age 21 years.
+If they are between 13 and 15 years of age at their first dose, they should get a booster dose at age 16 to 18, up to age 21.
 If they get their first dose at 16 years or older, a booster dose is not needed.